ManavPonnekanti/blog/content/posts/blog-migration.md

 date: 2022-11-20
 ---

 As of September 2024, this blog runs on [Hugo](https://gohugo.io).
-I’m going to leave this up both because it stands as an appraisal of the merits of SSGs in general, because it serves as a memento mori for the eternal and inescapable Dukkha of Optimisation.
+I’m going to leave this up both because it stands as an appraisal of the merits of SSGs in general, and because it serves as a memento mori for the eternal and inescapable Dukkha of Optimisation.

 ---